PennyLaneAI/pennylane/doc/development/guide/logging.rst

 Adding logging supports during development
 ------------------------------------------

-To get started with adding logging to components of PennyLane, we must first define a logger per module that we intend to use with the logging infrastructure, and ensure all scoped log statements are using this logger.
-The first steps is to import and define a logger as:
+To add logging support to components of PennyLane, we must define a module logger and ensure all scoped log statements use that logger.
+A logger can be imported and defined with:

 .. code:: python